top of page

 Focusing only on cardio and not weight training

 What's the secret to lose body fat?

-The first step toward a successful and sustainable fat loss is being educated about what you eat.
-Having some basic knowledge of physiology is important in order to understand how fat loss occurs.
-The food that we eat contains three macronutrients: fat, carbohydrates and proteins.
+The first step toward a successful fat loss is becoming mindful about what you eat.
+Having some knowledge about physiology is important to understand how fat loss occurs.
+The food we eat contains three macronutrients: fat, carbohydrates and proteins.
 A gram of fat has about 9 calories, while a gram of carbohydrate or protein has about 4 calories.
 Our bodies need a certain amount of calories to function.
 If we exceeds that amount, our body starts storing body fat.
 A calorie surplus means eating more than you need, and a calorie deficit means consuming fewer calories than you burn.
 In order to lose body fat, you should be on a calorie deficit for a period of time.
-Our trainers can help you determine the ideal calorie intake for you and guide you through a successful fat loss program.
+A personal trainer can help you determine the ideal calorie intake for you and guide you through a successful fat loss program.

 How does weight training helps to lose body fat?

-When it comes to trying to lose fat, many people focus solely on cardiovascular training.
-Although cardio burns more calories during the workout, resistance training helps to build lean muscle, which has a positive effect on your metabolism.
+When it comes to training for losing fat, many people focus solely on cardiovascular training.
+Although cardiovascular exercise burns more calories during the workout, resistance training helps to build lean muscle, which has a positive effect on your metabolism.
 For this reason, a combination of cardiovascular and resistance training is recommended to achieve fat loss and improve your body composition.